Compassion on Garuḍa’s Wings: SB 2.7.17Gajendra’s Rescue, Bhakti, and Daily Practice

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-In the allegorical reading, what do the elephant, river, and crocodile represent?
+How does the post interpret the elephant, river, and crocodile allegorically?